chaliy/fsspec/Readme.markdown

 There are three examples come out of the box.

-First one is located at `\src\Example\`, this is simple compiled spec.
+First one is located at `/src/Example`, this is simple compiled spec.
 To run this spec, compile and run as regular command line app.

 Second example on the other hand is implemented as bunch of F# scripts.
-You can find it at `\src\SuiteExample\`.
+You can find it at `/src/SuiteExample`.
 Because of nature of the script, you do not have to compile it.
 Just execute Run.cmd.
 Should work.

 And finally third example.
 You can find it in `src/CompiledSuiteExample`.
 It describe specification that could be runned with built-in runner.

 ## References

 Introduction post (outdated) - [FsSpec: Introducing yet another Unit Testing/BDD framework for F#][1]

+## Other simmilar tools

+1. [FsUnit][FsUnit] - is native F# DSL around existing .NET unit-testing frameworks;
+2. [FsCheck][FsCheck] - is a F# port of Haskell's QuickCheck;

 ## Roadmap